♥.·:* Exploring History, Art & Architecture via a Virtual World *.:· ♥

 These small rooms with their concealed doors escaped the surveillance of spies and favoured love affairs and intrigues.
 To step through the looking-glass, just as Marie Antoinette used to do, is an extraordinary experience.
 The four main rooms, the Méridienne, the two libraries, the Salon Doré, their boudoirs and their bathrooms provide a perfect image of eighteenth-century France as we imagine it today.

-from The Private Realm of Marie Antoinette by Marie-France Boyer & François Halard
+from Private Realm of Marie-Antoinette by Marie-France Boyer & François Halard

 Is it any wonder that I have always taken such inspiration from this wonderful suite of rooms designed and created by the finest craftsmen!